fsmb/ua-api/docs/submissions-v1/get-submission.md

 Status code: 200

-*Note: Output is ellided.
+*Note: Output is elided.
 Refer to [Submission](/docs/definitions/submission.md) for a complete example.*

 ```json
 {